aterreno/blog/content/learn-practises-and-learn-how-to-live-without-them/index.md

 Agile is hard to embrace, agile is hard to teach.

-“The problem” (and the strength) of agile development is that it never defines strict rules to follow always and in any occasion.
+"The problem" (and the strength) of agile development is that it never defines strict rules to follow always and in any occasion.

 I can imagine myself being a consultant preaching [RUP](http://en.wikipedia.org/wiki/IBM_Rational_Unified_Process) (IBM I am not impressed with you guys preaching agile), I’ll give to the client the book, I’ll tell them to follow my rules, end of the story.